-1. Construct a lightweight and cost effective aircraft utilising the provided wing template from foam-board or 'Depron' / expanded sheet polystyrene foam.

-2. Develop a payload module to be attached to or incorporate into the aircraft, to accommodate and safely transport the payload of 2 medium sized chicken eggs.

-3. For the flying element of the competition, teams are required to demonstrate their aircraft in flight in its unladen state as well as with the payload in place with the ultimate aim of a safe delivery to and from the prescribed landing area via the competition circuit.
+- 1. Construct a lightweight and cost-effective aircraft utilising the provided wing template from foam-board or 'Depron' / expanded sheet polystyrene foam. - 2.
+Develop a payload module to be attached to or incorporate into the aircraft, to accommodate and safely transport the payload of up to 4 standard size 3x3 Rubik's Cubes. - 3.
+For the flying element of the competition, teams are required to demonstrate their aircraft in flight in its unladen state as well as with the payload in place with the ultimate aim of a safe delivery to and from the prescribed landing area via the competition circuit.